schlechter-afk/ChatterBox/README.md

 OS:Linux
 ```

+1. Containerized application using Docker.
+2. Nginx as the web server to host the application within the Docker container.

 # *Login and Registration*

 Once the user signs up on the sign-up form, he is asked to login.